agoutsmedt/website/content/en/post/2023-11-09-scraping-bis/index.en.markdown

 }
 ```

 There is a possibility that some PDFs are missing (that is not the case here, but it happens with the whole dataset of BIS speeches).
-The problem is that if a PDF is missing, you will get an error and it will stop the process of downloading PDF So you need to use the `tryCatch()` function to take into account this error but continue the downloading process.
+The problem is that if a PDF is missing, you will get an error and it will stop the process of downloading PDFs So you need to use the `tryCatch()` function to take into account this error but continue the downloading process.

 ``` r
 tryCatch(